How to Develop a Capability Building Framework for Sustainable Business Success

 - Organisational capabilities at full maturity, through current competencies

 - Developing capabilities thanks to measures of competency

 - Career interests that employees may not otherwise vocalise, by way of interest capabilities

 - The rate at which capabilities needed in future can be developed, based on previous completion rates.

 Organisational performance hinges on employee performance.
 But employee performance is determined by their capabilities.
-And building those capability hinges on employee engagement.
+And building those capability hinges on widespread employee engagement.
 Whichever way you cut it, employees are at the centre of business success.
 Getting the workforce to invest in ongoing capability development is the big play here.